hynek/structlog/docs/configuration.rst

 .. note::

-   Since you will call :func:`structlog.get_logger` most likely in module scope, they run at import time before you had a chance to configure ``structlog``.
+   Since you will call `structlog.get_logger` most likely in module scope, they run at import time before you had a chance to configure ``structlog``.
    Therefore they return a **lazy proxy** that returns a correct wrapped logger on first ``bind()``/``new()``.

    Thus, you must never call ``new()`` or ``bind()`` in module or class scope because otherwise you will receive a logger configured with ``structlog``'s default values.